Aliases for AR Gene

 External Ids for AR Gene

 The androgen receptor gene is more than 90 kb long and codes for a protein that has 3 major functional domains: the N-terminal domain, DNA-binding domain, and androgen-binding domain.
 The protein functions as a steroid-hormone activated transcription factor.
 Upon binding the hormone ligand, the receptor dissociates from accessory proteins, translocates into the nucleus, dimerizes, and then stimulates transcription of androgen responsive genes.
 This gene contains 2 polymorphic trinucleotide repeat segments that encode polyglutamine and polyglycine tracts in the N-terminal transactivation domain of its protein.
-Expansion of the polyglutamine tract causes spinal bulbar muscular atrophy (Kennedy disease).
+Expansion of the polyglutamine tract from the normal 9-34 repeats to the pathogenic 38-62 repeats causes spinal bulbar muscular atrophy (SBMA, also known as Kennedy's disease).
 Mutations in this gene are also associated with complete androgen insensitivity (CAIS).
-Two alternatively spliced variants encoding distinct isoforms have been described. [provided by RefSeq, Jul 2008]
+Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Jan 2017]

 GeneCards Summary for AR Gene

 AR (Androgen Receptor) is a Protein Coding gene.
-Diseases associated with AR include spermatogenesis arrest and isolated micropenis.
-Among its related pathways are Pathways in cancer and Akt Signaling.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
+Diseases associated with AR include Androgen Insensitivity, Partial and Spinal And Bulbar Muscular Atrophy, X-Linked 1.
+Among its related pathways are Notch-mediated HES/HEY network and Androgen receptor signaling pathway.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
 An important paralog of this gene is NR3C1.

 Steroid hormone receptors are ligand-activated transcription factors that regulate eukaryotic gene expression and affect cellular proliferation and differentiation in target tissues.
-Transcription factor activity is modulated by bound coactivator and corepressor proteins.
-Transcription activation is down-regulated by NR0B2.
+Transcription factor activity is modulated by bound coactivator and corepressor proteins like ZBTB7A that recruits NCOR1 and NCOR2 to the androgen response elements/ARE on target genes, negatively regulating androgen receptor signaling and androgen-induced cell proliferation (PubMed:20812024).
+Transcription activation is also down-regulated by NR0B2.
 Activated, but not phosphorylated, by HIPK3 and ZIPK/DAPK3.